-We suggest you read Nathaniel Hawthorne's short story "Ethan Brand" before embarking on this hike to an old lime kiln and townsite.
-It's the haunted tale of a lime burner and is sure to set your imagination alight as you walk among the relics in this forest.
-Saw blades, bricks and more are all over the place, and the old stone lime kiln still stands today.
-Be sure to also read the historical information at the trailhead before you set off on the trail.
+Read Nathaniel Hawthorne's short story "Ethan Brand" before embarking on this hike to an old lime kiln and townsite.
+It's the haunting tale of a lime burner and is sure to set your imagination alight as you walk to the relics in this forest.
+Be sure also to read the historical information at the trailhead before you set off.

 Iron Goat Trail

-Haunted qualities: 1910 railroad disaster & spooky tunnels
+Haunted qualities: site of avalanche and 1910 railroad disaster, spooky tunnels

 Hoh River Trail